* Q2 post-tax ENI of 73 cents/share vs estimated 74 cents

 corporate buyouts into alternative credit, real estate and funds

 of funds.
-Yet private equity dominates its income, accounting
+Yet private equity dominated its income, accounting

 for 32 percent of assets under management but 65 percent of its